 More on Barty...

 Coached by Craig Tyzzer ...
 Father is Robert, mother is Josie; sisters are Ali and Sara ...
 Started playing at age 5 when parents introduced her to the sport ...
 After 2014 US Open took break from tennis that lasted almost two years; returned in 2016, having enjoyed a successful stint at the Brisbane Heat cricket team in Women’s Big Bash League ...
-Also enjoys reading, playing video games and fishing.
+Also enjoys watching other sports, especially supporting her beloved Richmond Tigers AFL team, playing golf, reading and fishing.

 Winner (8): 2020 - Adelaide; 2019 - Miami, Roland Garros, Birmingham, WTA Finals; 2018 - Nottingham, Zhuhai; 2017 - Kuala Lumpur.

 Finalist (5): 2019 - Sydney, Beijing; 2018 - Sydney; 2017 - Birmingham, Wuhan.